tychovbh/laravel-bluebillywig/README.md

 $response = $bluebillywig->update($id, '/mediaclip', $formData)
 $response = $bluebillywig->delete($id, '/mediaclip')

-// in this example we request data from blication.
+// in this example we request data from my_publication.
 // my_publication key should be added to publications in the confiugration file.
 $response = $bluebillywig->publication('my_publication')->retrieve('/playlist')
 ```